EscobarBLUE/EscobarBLUE/README.md

 - 👋 Hi, I’m @EscobarBLUE
-- 👀 I’m interested in learning IT and Cybersecurity
+- 👀 I’m a Cybersecurity Analyst
-- 🌱 I’m currently learning OS and scripting
+- 🌱 I’m currently learning Cloud SIEMs
-- 💞️ I’m looking to collaborate on scripting
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me here on GITHUB

 <!---